0notu/OMP_Server/README.md

-# Dinomyte's servers
+# OMP server

-This is the building blocks of Dinomyte's servers.
+This is a basic online multiplayer server.

 For help, check out [the docs](./docs)